Heshamelsahhar/Matching-Game/README.md

 # Matching game

-a simple memory game that you have to match every equal card to open them all
+Memory Game where you have to match every two cards having the same picture Together.

 ## Getting Started

-You can start playing it immediately without any Prerequsites by downloading it or from [here](https://heshamelsahhar.github.io/Matching-Game/)
+You can start playing it immediately without any Prerequsites by downloading it or you view the online Demo from [here](https://heshamelsahhar.github.io/Matching-Game/)

 ## Languages used